Before marketers set out on their mobile marketing campaigns, they ask themselves two important questions:

 This is important to ensure that your mobile app is user friendly and that you can fix any issues that may arise.

 The average app marketing budget is estimated to be between $1,000 and $5,000.
 This cost will also include any App Store Optimisation (ASO) strategies you will implement to improve your app’s ranking.

 New research from Nielsen, one of the most trusted behaviour-tracking firms in the world, shows:

-Why?
-You can probably guess.
-We all know how web browsers work, and more complex site UI features aren’t quite available on mobiles yet.
-But on the other hand, the apps you use have a much more custom feel, and provide a unique (or at least ‘different’) experience.
+This is because more complex site UI features aren’t quite available on mobiles yet.
+But on the other hand, the apps you use have a much more custom feel and provide a unique (or at least ‘different’) experience.

 - Create a fully customized, branded environment for your users

 - Enjoy a direct, always-visible channel to your best customers